 Finally back together again - 12 August 2003

 Perhaps partly because of my arcane interest in WWII airborne countermeasures, the Smithsonian unwisely turned me loose on

 some of the remaining avionics work for this old girl.
 Between 1947 and 1960, the Enola Gay led a somewhat

-checkered life, and it was only at the end of that period that it was dismantled and finally put under cover and security
+checkered life of shuttling between storage areas, and it was only at the end of that period that it was dismantled and finally put under cover and security

 at the Smithsonian's Paul Garber facility.
 Up until that time it sat at various storage sites, open to souvenir hunters,